Did you forget to include income in your tax return or did not report it at all?

 Do I need to hire an accountant or a lawyer for the VDP application?

 This is important to note that an unsuccessful VDP application discloses omissions and errors anyways.
-As a result, there is no protection from gross negligence or potential criminal prosecution.
+As a result of voluntary disclosures gone wrong, there is no protection from gross negligence or potential criminal prosecution.

 Voluntary disclosure program is an opportunity for the taxpayers who want to correct their tax affairs.
 Further, VDP helps to protect the non-compliant taxpayers from criminal prosecution.
 If you are an individual or a corporation and need to correct past tax filings or file pending tax returns with CRA, you should consider the Voluntary disclosure program.